shaanpatel00/pages/index.md

 5. Neon text effect created with multiple layers, each with different amounts of blur and different saturations to give the illusion of light emitting onto the background.

+###### More Practice with basic vectorization and simple designs

+1. Recreated the popular Superman emblem using bezier curves and paths

+2. Following the same technique as the Superman emblem, I recreated the Batman vector image, but only made half of the design and mirrored it as a means of improving workflow.

+3.